 Five by Five

-Gizmo is drawn into a plot by Doctor Sivana and other former allies to short sell LexCorp stock by stealing account information and killing people who happen to be in LexCorp buildings.
+Gizmo is drawn into a plot by Doctor Sivana and other former allies to short sell LexCorp stock by stealing account information and killing people who happen to be in LexCorp buildings, with Gizmo blowing up a radio station and disabling it.
 He and the team escape a confrontation with the Outsiders, and he is amongst those who attempt to sway Sivana to attack a LexCorp nuclear missile facility.
 Sivana refuses, and fatally shoots Gizmo in the head in order to dissuade the rest of the team from taking the facility against his orders.

-Gizmo is resurrected some time later by Macintech Research & Development.
+Gizmo is resurrected some time later by Macintech Research & Development sometime afterwards to produce technology for them and to reverse engineer criminal equipment for their own purposes.
 Though he is partially decomposed, he immediately deposes the company's CEO and gains entrance to the team of technology-based super villains known as the Silicon Syndicate.

 Gizmo is invited to join the Crime Syndicate's Secret Society of Super Villains.
 He does so, and he and other members of the Fearsome Five are sent after the Rogues.
 He is trapped in a mirror alongside several other villains and shattered.